chiralevy/COVID-19-Media-Fact-Checker/projectupdate1.md

 Once we have developed something sufficient, our hope is to compare the performance of our software against a pre-existing fake news classifier trained on COVID-related news articles using similar metrics and visualizations.

 ## Datasets in Consideration:
+The following datasets* will prove useful in our experiments:
 1. [COVID-19 Fake News Dataset 1](https://www.kaggle.com/arashnic/covid19-fake-news)
 2. [COVID-19 Fake News Dataset 2](https://www.kaggle.com/thesumitbanik/covid-fake-news-dataset)

+*Datasets subject to inspection.

 ![Image](https://ichef.bbci.co.uk/images/ic/400xn/p088bnqx.jpg)